 And now, we have texters and headphones and people talking on phones, even though it's illegal in most states.
 Most people tend to slow down when they're texting or on the phone and worse, lose awareness of their surroundings like slowing down in a high speed lane or swerving like a drunk driver.
 As of late, it's been proven by law enforcement that texting is even more dangerous than drunk driving as texting takes your eyes off the road.
 Although illegal to drive drunk, even buzzed, at least a drunk driver is trying to look ahead.
 But then add a drunk driver on their phone?

 These comments are much more than the rants of an irate writer and road test editor; they are the observations of a journalist

 who specializes in road safety.
 It's just plain dangerous to drive too slowly

 in the high-speed lane under any circumstances.
 So drivers need to be reminded in case they've forgotten

 the rules of the road.

 drivers drive too slow in the high-speed lane many dangerous situations can occur.

 First, it creates a long line of frustrated drivers behind the slow poke.
 Most

-wait patiently in hopes the slow guy pulls over, but others will begin to tailgate.
+wait patiently in hopes the slow driver pulls over, but others will begin to tailgate.

-While this in itself is illegal and dangerous, frustration builds, transforming
+While this in and of itself is illegal and dangerous, frustration builds, transforming

 drivers get so frustrated, they pull out of the lane